adalinama/Predicting-Recipes-Ratings/README.md

 ### Data Cleaning
-For this project, we followed the same procedure for data cleaning as Project 3.
+For this project, we followed the same procedure for data cleaning as in Project 3.
 Here is a clear outline of the steps we took to obtain our dataset:

-The first step of our data cleaning process was to merge our two datasets together.
+The first step of our data-cleaning process was to merge our two datasets together.
 We performed a left merge on the recipes and interactions datasets together.

 The second step of our data cleaning process was to fill all ratings of 0 with` np.nan`.
 We performed this step, because the lowest rating that you can give is one star, so we can automatically assume that if a rating contains zero stars, no rating was given.

-The third step of our data cleaning process was to find the average rating per recipe, as a Series.
+The third step of our data-cleaning process was to find the average rating per recipe, as a Series.
 We grouped by `id` before finding the mean of `ratings`.
 We made sure to rename the columns to `ratings` and `avg_rating`.
 After adding this Series containing the average rating per recipe back to the dataset.

-The fourth step of our data cleaning process was to filter out recipes that contained less than 5 reviews.
-We grouped by `id` before finding the count of the recipe `name` and then sorted the values and getting all recipe names with 5 or more reviews.
+The fourth step of our data-cleaning process was to filter out recipes that contained less than 5 reviews.
+We grouped by `id` before finding the count of the recipe `name` and then sorted the values and got all recipe names with 5 or more reviews.
 We then merged this to our dataset and named it `count`.

 The fifth step of our data cleaning process was to filter out recipes that took over 120 minutes because according to the data below, we noticed almost 90 percent of the data was within 120 minutes.
 And this additionally helped filter out any outliers within the data.